jballas/441_work/HW-11/readme.md

 - 1 object should move by player
   - can you switch between "player"?
 - Add collision between 5 objects

-- Add new 'food' array
+- create new 'food' array and JSON
 - Make food array collectable
 - Code a score that increased when you collect a piece of food.
 - separate files for my: JSON, class